ScratchAddons/website-v2/content/docs/getting-started/installing.md

   This method is not recommended for development unless Git cannot be installed on the system since it will need to be manually repeated every time you update Scratch Addons.
 {{< /admonition >}}

-If you don not have Git installed, use this method instead.
+If you do not have Git installed, use this method instead.

 1. Go to the [repository](https://github.com/ScratchAddons/ScratchAddons) and find the download code button.